marcushellberg/h3llberg-com/content/blog/trips/tahoe-rim-trail-2018/what-would-i-do-differently-next-time/index.md

 The days were hot, so I was happy that I didn't pack a hot lunch.
 In fact, I think I could have skipped having a proper lunch all together and just increased the number of snacks.

+## Navigation

+The [Guthook](https://atlasguides.com/guthook-guides/) app was super helpful.
+Knowing when the next water source will be allowed me to carry a lighter pack.
+Comments from other hikers provided up to date information on seasonal water sources.
+Highly recommended.

 ## Communication

 Although cell phone service was spotty, there were spots with reception every day.
 I carried an InReach device but could have done without one for communication.
 But I still like having it for emergencies.